Interview Questions152

 Applied Behavior Analysis (ABA)

 A therapy approach for autism spectrum disorder (ASD) that uses structured, evidence-based techniques to develop social, communication, and behavioral skills.
 ABA therapy is typically delivered in intensive sessions (20-40 hours per week) by Board Certified Behavior Analysts (BCBAs) and Registered Behavior Technicians (RBTs).
-ABA has become the most PE-active consolidation vertical in behavioral health because of extreme fragmentation (thousands of small providers), growing prevalence (1 in 36 children diagnosed with ASD), and expanding insurance coverage mandates (all 50 states now require commercial insurers to cover ABA therapy).
+ABA has become the most PE-active consolidation vertical in behavioral health because of extreme fragmentation (thousands of small providers), growing prevalence (1 in 31 children diagnosed with ASD, per CDC 2025 data), and expanding insurance coverage mandates (all 50 states now require commercial insurers to cover ABA therapy).

 ABA has attracted the most PE capital of any behavioral health vertical.
 PE firms have collectively acquired hundreds of autism therapy centers, building multi-state platforms.
 However, the rapid consolidation has created concerns about quality, rate sustainability, and workforce adequacy.